 The Governor is responsible for the administration of the Highway Safety Grant Program.
-This program is directed by the United States Department of Transportation through the National Highway Traffic Safety Administration (NHTSA) and Federal Highway Administration (FHWA).
-It is a formula grant program in which federal funds are provided to states based on their populations and road miles.
+This program is directed by the United States Department of Transportation through the National Highway Traffic Safety Administration (NHTSA).
+It is a formula grant program that provides federal funds to states based on their populations and road miles.